anna-schneider/Remote-Control/README.md

 ### Goals

-- _Create a three screen React app_
+- _Create an interactive, three screen React app_
-- _Full CRUD non-inclusive of User._
+- _Full CRUD functionality on both front end & back end non-inclusive of User._
+- _Have a RESTful JSON API built with Ruby on Rails._
+- _Consume & render data from Ruby on Rails API._
+- _Utilize React Router, for client-side routing._
+- _Front end styled with CSS & Flexbox._

 <br>